lupyuen/lupyuen.github.io/src/rust4.md

    Compiling app v0.1.0 ($HOME/riscv/nuttx-rust-app/app)

      ## Compile our Empty Rust Project with Rust Core Library for `riscv32gc`
-     ## These are the options that we copied...
+     ## These are the options that we copied into NuttX Build...

      Running `$HOME/.rustup/toolchains/nightly-x86_64-apple-darwin/bin/rustc
        --crate-name app